Jeff Bower (basketball): General manager

 Bower's performance in spearheading the Hornets from lottery team to contender gave him 12 votes from the sportswriters for the Sporting News NBA Executive of the Year, behind Lakers' GM Mitch Kupchak and winner, Boston Celtics' Danny Ainge.

 Bower helped draft David West, J. R. Smith, Chris Paul, Darren Collison and Marcus Thornton.
 Bower had been with the organization for 14 years, beginning in 1995–96, director of scouting, director of player personnel, as a scout, GM (in 2002–03), and assistant to former coaches Paul Silas and Tim Floyd.
 Bowers served as an advance scout for the Charlotte Hornets in 1995–97 and the Hornets Director of Scouting in 1997–2009.
-He also was an associate head coach at Marist College from 1990–95, prior to that, being an assistant coach at both Marist and Penn State University.
+He also was an associate head coach at Marist College from 1990 to 1995, prior to that, being an assistant coach at both Marist and Penn State University.

 Head coach

 On November 12, 2009, Bower was made the head coach of the team after the firing of Byron Scott.
 He led the team to a 34–39 record despite injury problems in the team.
 At the end of the season, he stepped down from the coaching duty and returned to his position as a general manager.
 He was replaced by Monty Williams.
 Bower and the Hornets parted ways on July 13, 2010.